N.C. panel backs 'guiding principles' on health improvements

 In interviews with The Associated Press this week, Berger and Moore did not know whether the council’s efforts would lead to legislative success with Cooper.
 Both remain wary of accepting a broad expansion of Medicaid, even though the federal government would cover 90% of its costs.

-“I don’t know that anybody’s mind has been changed about Medicaid expansion,” Berger told the AP, but said he agrees with Cooper about helping individuals who can’t find affordable insurance or none at all.
+“I don’t know that anybody’s mind has been changed about Medicaid expansion,” Berger said.
 “We need to find ways to do a better job of providing them with access to coverage.”

-Moore said a 2020 federal appeals court ruling striking down work requirements for consumers to receive Medicaid coverage makes expansion support less likely within the House Republican Caucus.
-A 2019 expansion proposal pushed by some House Republicans included a work mandate.

-Other guiding principles backed by the council included “fiscal sustainability” for hospitals, doctors, patients and the state; improved access to mental health and substance abuse services; and simplifying insurance.